amzn/amazon-pay-api-sdk-php/README.md

     composer require amzn/amazon-pay-sdk-v2-php
 ```

-Verify the instllation with the following test script:
+Verify the installation with the following test script:

 ```php
     <?php